blazium-engine/blazium-docs/getting_started/step_by_step/scripting_first_script.rst

 .. note:: In GDScript, if you omit the line with the ``extends`` keyword, your
-          class will implicitly extend :ref:`RefCounted <class_RefCounted>`, which Godot uses to manage your application's memory.
+          class will implicitly extend :ref:`RefCounted <class_RefCounted>`, which Blazium uses to manage your application's memory.

 Inherited properties include the ones you can see in the Inspector dock, like our node's ``texture``.